toihirhalim/detect-covid-fake-news/README.md

 # Apprentissage Machine et Traitement de langage naturelle arabe
-This App use a django server is this [repo](https://github.com/toihirhalim/detect-covid-fake-news-server)
+This App is hosted on this [ghPage](https://toihirhalim.github.io/detect-covid-fake-news/) and use a django server is this [repo](https://github.com/toihirhalim/detect-covid-fake-news-server) which is hosted on [heroku](http://detect-covid-fake-news.herokuapp.com/)
 ## how to start the application

 ```